Technyen/StoriesAppFront/README.md

 **`Azure Blob Storage`** allowed me to store files such as stories‘ images for my project represented as blobs which are organized in containers that work similarly to directories, that in turn, exist in a Storage Account.
 <img width="1236" alt="image" src="https://github.com/Technyen/StoriesAppFront/assets/111035289/0d932386-b0e4-4cd4-8687-52d5d3c01831">
-*Images of the story in Azure Blob Storage*
+*Images of the stories in Azure Blob Storage*